davidbragg/thelimeproject/README.md

 * building an outline
 * writing a first draft

+This will largely be a silent process.
+Unless I have specific reasons to break out a mic, I will be spending all of my streaming time focusing on actually writing, rather than speaking.

 The entire process will be streamed live through Twitch over the course of three months from January 1st to March 31st, 2020.

 ## Tools